gh4abhi/Stellarus/README.md

 An bonus, with the answers you get to view the various celestial body models and interact with them, learning their key features.

 Here is a short presentation describing our project - <a href = "https://www.canva.com/design/DAErpibonOA/S6krWApnMq64Hgx45xgEng/view?utm_content=DAErpibonOA&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton">Stellarus</a>.

+### Link To Project "Demo"
+See the demo of the project here - <a href = "https://www.youtube.com/watch?v=gCCdO02hn9c&ab_channel=ApoorvaTandon">Stellarus</a>

+### Space Agency Data
+We used the NASA space Agency Data for curating the questions and the answer slides also have information directly linked to various projects and findings from NASA'S official site.
+We have also used 3d models and the key information points about them from the agency data.

+### Hackathon Journey
+It was a kind of fantasy world for these very 48-hours hackathon.
+Creating, coding, building, animating for several hours and then improvising it every next second just to avoid any loophole anywhere.
+Our complete team bornes an immense fondness for space science.
+And finally we were given a platform where we had to put our best forward in every aspect.
+This was the very first time we worked with VR(Virtual Reality), so it proved to be a bit challenging to deal with all those plugins and debugging C# scripts.
+It took us day and night to present our project "Stellarus" on a level we wished to.
+We are extremely glad to fight, code, develop till the very end and were able to pull this off.

+### References
+To start with we have used various 360 degree videos of outer space in addition to the scenes we have created.
+The interactive quiz section has its base all around the planets and the space missions accomplishments by NASA.
+The 3D models which we have used to enhance the learning experience, also belongs to NASA findings.

+### Tags
+#unity #vr #gamedevelopment #blender #phtotshop #3dmoldes